 With a MagicPod test, the elements within WebView are normally treated in the same way as elements within native apps.
-It is still possible to perform tests, but if you use the “Scan WebView as HTML” option, the elements within WebView can be treated as HTML, and the test becomes easier to handle as shown below.
+It is still possible to perform tests, but if you use the “Enable Webview scan” option, the elements within WebView can be treated as HTML, and the test becomes easier to handle as shown below.

 - As the HTML information can be used in the Locator, it is possible to create more maintainable tests.

 - For platforms such as Cordova, where you can create both iOS and Android apps in WebView alone, it is possible to run a single test case on both iOS and Android.

 - Elements in WebView that cannot be obtained as native app elements may be acquired as HTML.

 Here, we shall explain “Enable Webview scan”.

 - Scan WebView as HTML

 - Settings if a scan error occurs (iOS)

 - Settings if a scan error occurs (Android)

 - Settings if a scan error occurs (Android Cordova app)